Cardiology: Coronary artery disease

 Coronary artery disease, also known as "ischemic heart disease", is a group of diseases that includes: stable angina, unstable angina, myocardial infarction, and is one of the causes of sudden cardiac death.
 It is within the group of cardiovascular diseases of which it is the most common type.
 A common symptom is chest pain or discomfort which may travel into the shoulder, arm, back, neck, or jaw.
 Occasionally it may feel like heartburn.
 Usually symptoms occur with exercise or emotional stress, last less than a few minutes, and get better with rest.
 Shortness of breath may also occur and sometimes no symptoms are present.
 The first sign is occasionally a heart attack.
 Other complications include heart failure or an irregular heartbeat.

 Risk factors include: high blood pressure, smoking, diabetes, lack of exercise, obesity, high blood cholesterol, poor diet, and excessive alcohol, among others.
 Other risks include depression.
 The underlying mechanism involves atherosclerosis of the arteries of the heart.
 A number of tests may help with diagnoses including: electrocardiogram, cardiac stress testing, coronary computed tomographic angiography, and coronary angiogram, among others.

 Prevention is by eating a healthy diet, regular exercise, maintaining a healthy weight and not smoking.
 Sometimes medication for diabetes, high cholesterol, or high blood pressure are also used.
 There is limited evidence for screening people who are at low risk and do not have symptoms.
 Treatment involves the same measures as prevention.
 Additional medications such as antiplatelets including aspirin, beta blockers, or nitroglycerin may be recommended.
 Procedures such as percutaneous coronary intervention (PCI) or coronary artery bypass surgery (CABG) may be used in severe disease.
 In those with stable CAD it is unclear if PCI or CABG in addition to the other treatments improve life expectancy or decreases heart attack risk.

 In 2013 CAD was the most common cause of death globally, resulting in 8.14 million deaths (16.8%) up from 5.74 million deaths (12%) in 1990.
 The risk of death from CAD for a given age has decreased between 1980 and 2010 especially in developed countries.
 The number of cases of CAD for a given age has also decreased between 1990 and 2010.
 In the U.S. in 2010 about 20% of those over 65 had CAD, while it was present in 7% of those 45 to 64, and 1.3% of those 18 to 45.
 Rates are higher among men than women of a given age.

 Cardiomyopathy

-Heart failure or formally cardiomyopathy, is the impaired function of the heart and there are numerous causes and forms of heart failure.
+Heart failure, or formally cardiomyopathy, is the impaired function of the heart, and there are numerous causes and forms of heart failure.

+The causes of cardiomyopathy can be genetic, viral, or lifestyle-related.
+Key symptoms of cardiomyopathy include shortness of breath, fatigue, and irregular heartbeats.
+Understanding the specific function of cardiac muscle is crucial, as the heart muscle's main role is to pump blood throughout the body efficiently.